core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When running KUDOS, each peer contributes by generating a nonce value N1 or N2, and providing it to the other peer.
 The size of the nonces N1 and N2 is application specific, and the use of 8 byte nonce values is RECOMMENDED.
 The nonces N1 and N2 MUST be random values, with the possible exception described later in {{key-material-handling}}.
 Note that a good amount of randomness is important for the nonce generation. {{RFC4086}} provides guidance on the generation of random values.

-Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of a KUDOS message X1 and N1 are the 'x' byte and nonce created by a peer, and X2 and N2 are the 'x' byte and nonce received from the other peer.
-The X1 and X2 values are calculated by the sender peer based on: the length of nonce N1 and N2, specified in the 'nonce' field of the OSCORE Option of a KUDOS message, respectively; as well as on the specific settings the peer wishes to run KUDOS with.
-Note that a peer may not change the value of the 'x' byte during a KUDOS execution without restrictions.
-Specifically, during the same KUDOS execution, all the KUDOS messages sent by a peer must have the same value in the bit 'b' for preserving ongoing observations.
+Furthermore, X1 and X2 are the value of the 'x' field specified in the OSCORE Option of a KUDOS message.
+From one peer's point of view, X1 and N1 are generated by that peer, while X2 and N2 are obtained from the other peer.

+In a KUDOS message, the sender peer sets the X1 value based on: the length of N1 in bytes, the specific settings the peer wishes to run KUDOS with, and in accordance with the message being divergent or convergent.
+During the same KUDOS execution, all the KUDOS messages sent by a peer MUST have the same value of the bit 'b' in the 'x' field conveying X1.

-N1, N2, X1, and X2 are used by the peers to build the 'input1' and 'input2' values provided to the updateCtx() function, in order to derive a new OSCORE Security Context.
-As for any new OSCORE Security Context, the Sender Sequence Number and the Replay Window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).
+N1, N2, X1, and X2 are used by the peers to build the 'input1' and 'input2' values provided to the updateCtx() function, in order to derive an OSCORE Security Context.
+As for any newly derived OSCORE Security Context, the Sender Sequence Number and the Replay Window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).
 Specifically, the input to updateCtx() is built as follows, where \| denotes byte concatenation:

-* Protecting a divergent outgoing message: Input1 is X1 \| N1, and input2 is 0x.
-The output is CTX\_TEMP.
+* When deriving CTX\_TEMP to protect a divergent outgoing message, input1 is X1 \| N1 and input2 is 0x.
-* Unprotecting a divergent incoming message: Input1 is X2 \| N2, and input2 is 0x.
-The output is CTX\_TEMP.
+* When deriving CTX\_TEMP to unprotect a divergent incoming message, input1 is X2 \| N2 and input2 is 0x.
-* (Un)protecting a convergent message: Input1 is X1 \| N1, and input2 is X2 \| N2.
-The output is CTX\_NEW.
+* When deriving CTX\_NEW to protect or unprotect a convergent message, input1 is X1 \| N1 and input2 is X2 \| N2.

+For any divergent KUDOS message, the sender peer's (X, nonce) are included in the message.
+Also, both peers use those as input to updateCtx() for deriving CTX\_TEMP, which is used to protect or unprotect that KUDOS message.

+For any convergent KUDOS message, the sender peer's (X, nonce) are included in the message.
+Both the sender peer's (X, nonce) and the recipient peer's (X, nonce) are used as input to updateCtx() for deriving CTX\_NEW, which is used to protect or unprotect that KUDOS message.

 A pair (X, nonce) offered by a peer is bound to CTX\_OLD, and is reused as much as possible during the same KUDOS execution.
-(X, nonce) is generated before invoking updateCtx(), in case a pair is not already associated with the CTX\_OLD to use within updateCtx().
-The newly generated pair is associated with CTX\_OLD before entering updateCtx().
+A peer generates its (X, nonce) pair before invoking updateCtx(), in case the peer does not have one such pair already associated with the CTX\_OLD to use as input for updateCtx().
+The peer associates the newly generated pair with CTX\_OLD before entering updateCtx().

-### Handling of Messages {#ssec-message-handling}

-If a KUDOS message is a CoAP request, then it can target two different types of resources at the recipient CoAP server:

-* The well-known KUDOS resource at /.well-known/kudos, or an alternative KUDOS resource with resource type "core.kudos" (see {{well-known-kudos-desc}} and {{rt-kudos}}).
-In such a case, no application processing is expected at the CoAP server, and the plain CoAP request composed before OSCORE protection should not include an application payload.

-* A non-KUDOS resource, i.e., an actual application resource that a CoAP request can target in order to trigger application processing at the CoAP server.
-In such a case, the plain CoAP request composed before OSCORE protection may include an application payload, if admitted by the request method.

-In either case, the link to the target resource can have the "osc" target attribute to indicate that the resource is only accessible using OSCORE (see {{Section 9 of RFC8613}}).

-Similarly, any CoAP response can also be a KUDOS message.
-If the corresponding CoAP request has targeted a KUDOS resource, then the plain CoAP response composed before OSCORE encryption should not include an application payload.
-Otherwise, an application payload may be included.

-### Avoiding In-Transit Requests During a Key Update {#ssec-in-transit}

-Before sending a KUDOS message, the peer MUST ensure that it has no outstanding interactions with the other peer (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}}.

-If any such outstanding interactions are found, the peer MUST NOT initiate or continue the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the other peer.

-Later on, this prevents a non KUDOS response protected with the new Security Context CTX\_NEW from cryptographically matching with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

-During an ongoing KUDOS execution, a peer MUST NOT send a non KUDOS message to the other peer, until having aborted or successfully completed the key update process on its side.
-This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).

 ### KUDOS States {#ssec-states}

-A peer performs a KUDOS execution according to a state machine.
-Normally, the two peers are in "equilibrium", in the IDLE state of the KUDOS state machine.
-During a KUDOS execution a peer can traverse three possible states: IDLE, BUSY, and PENDING.
-A KUDOS execution starts upon entering the BUSY state from a state different from BUSY.
-A peer succesfully completes a KUDOS execution by entering the IDLE state, at which point the peer has the OSCORE Security Context CTX_NEW and has achieved key confirmation.
+A peer performs a KUDOS execution according to the state machine specified in {{ssec-state-machine}}, where the following states are considered.

+The peer can be in three possible states: IDLE, BUSY, and PENDING.
+Normally, the peer is in the IDLE state, i.e., in "equilibrium".
+The peer starts a KUDOS execution upon entering the BUSY state from a state different than BUSY.
+The peer succesfully completes a KUDOS execution by entering the IDLE state, at which point the peer has the OSCORE Security Context CTX\_NEW and has achieved key confirmation.

-The decision about sending a KUDOS message is per the KUDOS state machine, and is based on the perception that this peer has about what the other peer has done.
-That is, there is no need to take into account the details of one’s own local state.
-The decision on processing a received KUDOS message is per the KUDOS state machine, and is based on what the recipient’s local status is.
-Moving to a state due to a received message occurs only if the message passed decryption and verification with OSCORE.
+The sending of a KUDOS message is per the KUDOS state machine, and is based on the perception that the sender peer has about what the other peer has done.

+The processing of a received KUDOS message is per the KUDOS state machine, and is based on the local status of the recipient peer.
+Moving to a state due to a received KUDOS message occurs only in case of successful decryption and verification of the message with OSCORE.

-In its local status with the other peer, a peer tracks its current KUDOS state by means of the bits (c_tx, c_rx):
+In its local status, a peer tracks its current KUDOS state by means of the bits (c_tx, c_rx) as follows:

 * (00) IDLE - The peer is not running KUDOS.